 The following article types will be considered: Research Article, Research Note, Review Article, Tutorial, and Commentary.
 We welcome a wide range of submissions that, for example, examine the effects of dialectal phonetic variations on dysarthria, share clinical tutorials for bilingual speakers with dysarthria, or provide commentary on issues regarding linguistic diversity in people with dysarthria.
 Consistent with the mission of JSLHR, we seek to publish original, important, and innovative studies based on quantitative, qualitative, laboratory, clinical, or other empirical methods.
 Authors are encouraged to contact the Editor (email@example.com) if they have questions or would like to discuss potential submissions.

-Submission deadline: Manuscripts should be submitted by July 1, 2023 to be considered as part of this collection.
-A letter of intent to submit (sent to the Editor at email@example.com by June 1, 2023) would be useful for planning the review stage, but is not required for manuscript submission.
+Submission deadline: Manuscripts should be submitted by August 1, 2023 (revised) to be considered as part of this collection.
+A letter of intent to submit (sent to the Editor at firstname.lastname@example.org by July 1, 2023) would be useful for planning the review stage, but is not required for manuscript submission.

 Submission Instructions: To submit to JSLHR, go to http://www.editorialmanager.com/JSLHR.
 Under the “Section/Category” section, you will be asked to indicate that this manuscript is a candidate for a special issue or forum by selecting “Speech— Native language Forum” from the drop-down list provided.